Joe Rogan is a black belt in Brazilian Jiu-Jitsu! Want to know more about his experience? Check out these podcasts made by the man himself!

-This podcast is the perfect example of how different minds can create unique experiences or changes in sport and learning.
+This podcast is the perfect example of how different minds can create unique experiences or changes in sports and learning.

 Although this episode is mainly about MMA, Joe Rogan is so in love with Gordon Ryan’s skills as a martial artist and Brazilian Jiu-Jitsu player that at one point, he dubs Gorden the “Undeniable, pound for pound greatest Jiu-Jitsu player on earth.”

-As the 25-year-old Gorden humbly thanks John Danaher for coaching him, he states that “Without John, I wouldn’t be where I am right now.
+As the 25-year-old Gorden humbly thanks John Danaher for coaching him, he states, “Without John, I wouldn’t be where I am right now.
 I don’t think I would have gotten this good, in this amount of time”.